nNDVG/hw05_final/README.md

  - python manage.py runserver

 # Tests
-### Run the command in the project directory (with file the "pitest.ini" file:
+### Run the command in the project directory (with file the "pytest.ini" file:
  - pytest